Dagzoo Transform Reference

 per-spec extracted values \((v_s)\) and

-rewritten latent slices -> assigned feature/target outputs ->
+rewritten latent slices -> assigned feature outputs plus one selected

 Rationale.
 Sanitization, standardization, weighting, and norm scaling are applied before conversion to keep numerics stable across mechanism families.
 The slice-and-writeback loop formalizes how observable values are extracted while preserving latent continuity.